If You're Reading This, you have nothing better to do

 This being The Horn Section, you also know Adele Mara is being honored here as Forrest Tucker's greatest leading lady.
 Immediately after each had a breakthrough supporting role in IWO JIMA, Republic teamed them up in 1950's ROCK ISLAND TRAIL and CALIFORNIA PASSAGE.

-Interestingly, Tucker had been a supporting player in what would have been Mara's film debut, 1941's Lupe Velez vehicle HONOLULU LU, but Mara's scenes ended up on the cutting room floor.
+In fact, Tucker had been a supporting player in Mara's film debut, the 1941 Lupe Velez vehicle HONOLULU LU.
 They later appeared in 5 films together.

 Adele Mara and Forrest Tucker